PROS AND CONS OF USING PRE-EMPLOYMENT ASSESSMENT TESTS

 “Recruiting the wrong people can make or break a startup.
 Whether it be the wrong cultural fit, lack of skills, or poor attitude, when you’re a small team it’s near impossible to make up for a bad hire.

 Pre-employment testing has emerged as one tool recruiters can use to help make more informed choices by testing areas such as skill set, attitude, personality, and cognitive ability.
-However, these assessments can be seen as inaccurate, intrusive, and biased.
+However, these pre-employment assessment tests can be seen as inaccurate, intrusive, and biased.

 GetApp spoke to Ira S. Wolfe, president, of pre-employment testing provider Success Performance Solutions for an article which explores what the pros and cons of using these assessments, as well as how to find the right pre-employment testing software for your business.